The-Sycorax/DenaroWalletClient/README.md

         <details>
         <summary>Expand</summary>

+        *Note: If a wallet is encrypted, be sure to specify the password for it.*
         * Sends 100 Denaro to a recipient using an address associated with a wallet:

-            *Note: If a wallet is encrypted, be sure to specify the password for it.*

             ```bash
             python3 wallet_client.py send -amount=100 from -wallet=wallet.json -address=DuxRWZXZSeuWGmjTJ99GH5Yj5ri4kVy55MGFAL74wZcW4 to DwpnwDyCTEXP4q7fLRzo4vwQvGoGuDKxikpCHB9BwSiMA
             ```
         * Sends 100 Denaro to a recipient using the priate key associated with a Denaro address:

-            *Note: Private keys should be in hexdecimal format and are generally 64 characters in length.
-It is not reccomended to directly specify a private key, as this could lead to the irreversable loss of funds if anyone has access to it.*
+            *Private keys should be in hexdecimal format and are generally 64 characters in length.
+It is not reccomended to directly specify a private key, as this could lead to the irreversable loss of funds if anyone has access to it.
+The private in this example was randomly generated and dose not have funds.*

             ```bash
             python3 wallet_client.py send -amount=100 from -private-key=43c718efb31e0fef4c94cbd182e3409f54da0a8eab8d9713f5b6b616cddbf4cf to DwpnwDyCTEXP4q7fLRzo4vwQvGoGuDKxikpCHB9BwSiMA
             ```